ohmano/twitterdm/README.md

 I used Cucumber-JVM (with JUnit) to execute the scenarios.
 (TwitterDMRunner.java)

-Also used some part of the Actors-Actions-Outcomes framework created by meza (https://github.com/meza/AAO)
+Also used some parts of the Actors-Actions-Outcomes framework created by meza (https://github.com/meza/AAO)

 ### Credentials